 Sex is no longer a tool for manipulation, validation, or control.
 Sex is an expression of the intimacy you have built with another person.
 You can freely express yourself sexually, and relish in seeing and connecting with the most intimate parts your partner shares with you.
 Sex is filled with both passion and emotions, not worry or anxiety.
 It becomes one of the most enjoyable expressions of your relationships, not a source of fear.

-Join me on a free 30 minute coaching session and let's discover how you may be driving your partners away or sabotaging your own relationships, and how your attachment styles are effecting your love and sex life.
+Join me on a free 2 hour, deep dive coaching session and let's discover how you may be driving your partners away or sabotaging your own relationships, and how your attachment styles are effecting your love and sex life.

 Get Free Coaching